studio1902/statamic-peak-docs/docs/features/social-images-generation.md

 Once you've installed the required software you can enable the functionality in the SEO globals -> Social Sharing.
 Make sure to flick on the switch and select each collection for which you want to enable auto generated social images.

-Finally uncomment the Social Images Route in `routes/web.php`.

 Publish the Peak SEO addon views:
 ```bash
 php artisan vendor:publish --tag="statamic-peak-seo-views"